OpenEvalProject/evals/manuscripts/elife-42549/v2/manuscript.md

 To screen for doxorubicin resistance, the TGW library was delivered in triplicates to a total of 5.5 × 108 hTERT–RPE1 cells with doxycycline-inducible Cas9 expression via lentiviral transduction at a MOI of 1.
 Transduced cells were cultured for 7 d in standard medium supplemented with 1 µM doxycycline (Sigma-Aldrich) and 10 µg/ml puromycin.
 At day 7, the medium was changed to selection medium containing 1 µM doxorubicin (Selleckchem, S1208).
 After 3 wk of selection (fresh doxorubicin every 4 d), surviving cells were harvested and processed for NGS.

-## NGS of plasmid and genomic DNA
+### NGS of plasmid and genomic DNA

 To purify genomic DNA, surviving cells were trypsinized and pelleted.
 Genomic DNA was extracted using the PureLink Genomic DNA Mini Kit according to the manufacturer’s protocol.
 For NGS library preparation, 100 ng of plasmid or up to 2 µg of genomic DNA per reaction was used in a 50 µl PCR reaction using Next High-Fidelity 2x PCR Master Mix (NEB, M0541) (according to the manufacturer’s protocol) and 1 µl of 10 µM primers each of forward and reverse primers.
 Primer sequences are listed separately (see 'DNA oligonucleotides').
 The sequencing primers contained an 8-nt long barcode sequence, enabling the multiplexing of several samples in a single sequencing run and Illumina adapter sequences.
 Thermal cycler parameters were set as follows: initial denaturation at 98°C for 5 min, 19 cycles of denaturation at 98°C for 30 s, annealing at 55°C for 30 s, extension at 72°C for 1 min, and final extension at 72°C for 5 min.
 PCR products were purified from a 0.5% TAE/agarose gel using a Thermo Fisher Scientific GeneJet Gel Extraction Kit according to the manufacturer’s protocol.
 The purified PCR product was prepared to a final concentration of 2.4 pM in a total volume of 2.2 ml and loaded onto a NextSeq 500 sequencer (Illumina), according to the manufacturer’s protocol.
 Sequencing was performed with single end reads, 75 cycles and 8 cycles of single index reading.

-## Data processing and analysis
+### Data processing and analysis

 All data obtained from NGS were demultiplexed using the Illumina command line tool bcl2fastq, v2.17. gRNA representation of all libraries was assessed using cutadapt v1.15 (Martin, 2011) and custom Python scripts.
 In brief, 3′ sequencing adapters were trimmed using a prefix of the 3′ homology sequence; trimmed reads were further trimmed by keeping only the last 20 nucleotides for all libraries except the oTGW, for which the last 17 nt were kept.
 Only reads with no ambiguously sequenced nucleotides were considered for further analyses.
 For the TGW and the oTGW, the resulting sequences were compared to the TGW or oTGW DNA sequence pattern, respectively, using Python and regular expressions.
 The reads obtained from sequencing the six randomized libraries with diversities ranging from 256 to 262,144 gRNAs were processed similarly by comparing the trimmed reads with the gRNA pattern of the respective library.
 For the GFP and DUB libraries, the reads were aligned to the respective sequence library.
 Matching sequences were counted to determine the read count distribution of a sample.
 The read counts of individual gRNAs for a sample were normalized by the total number of read counts that could be assigned to the respective library.
 The screening of samples after treatment of the cells was carried out in the same way.
-To determine the dispersion of the read counts, the coefficient of variation was computed by dividing the standard deviation of the normalized read counts by the mean of the normalized read count x¯, CV=sx¯.
+To determine the dispersion of the read counts, the coefficient of variation was computed by dividing the standard deviation of the normalized read counts by the mean of the normalized read count $x¯$, $CV=\frac{s}{x¯}$.
 To assess the uniformity of each library distribution, we generated Lorenz curves of gRNA representation.
 The Lorenz curves of gRNA representation rank gRNAs by abundance scaled to 1 and show the fraction of total sequencing reads that are represented by the sum of gRNA read counts.
 The area under the curve (AUC) was computed in GraphPad Prism 5.0b for Mac (GraphPad Software, La Jolla California USA, www.graphpad.com) or with a custom Python script using Numpy 1.14.2 (Oliphant, 2010).
 Heat maps were generated by accumulating the nucleotide frequency at each position of the sequenced reads and normalized by the total number of read counts.

 To correct the read counts of the six randomized libraries with diversities ranging between 256 and 262,144 gRNAs for C bias, we determined the nucleotide frequencies for each sequence position of the trimmed and final reads and normalized the observed frequencies to the expected nucleotide frequency of 25%.
 Each read was then scored by summing the normalized frequencies for all reads individually.
 The observed read count per gRNA was then multiplied with this score, divided by the sum of all read counts that matched the respective gRNA pattern, and normalized to the sum of all corrected and normalized read counts.
 Lorenz curves were generated on the basis of the corrected and normalized read counts.

 Read count data from the DUB screen were analyzed by summing all individual gRNA read counts per gene and normalizing each gene read count per sample to the total number of read counts within that sample.
 Spearman correlation and Shapiro-Wilk confidence tests were performed to assess the reproducibility of the DUB screen replicates.
 MAGeCK and PinAPL-Py were used to analyze the read counts of both replicates and to calculate aggregated positive and negative proliferation phenotypes by means of log2 fold changes with associated p-values.

-## Analysis of gRNA on- and off-target locations
+### Analysis of gRNA on- and off-target locations

 To determine the on- and off-targets of the 4232 hits from the doxorubicin resistance screen, Cas-OFFinder (v2.4) was applied to search the human genome (GRCh38.86) for gRNA target sites with up to two mismatches (Bae et al., 2014).
 The genomic positions of each on- and off-target were annotated with Ensembl genome assembly GRCh38.86, using SnpEff 4.3T (Cingolani et al., 2012) and custom Python scripts.
 Multiple annotations for a location were collapsed onto a single gene type and the corresponding gene name, if available.
 Genomic locations associated with an intergenic region were not considered to be annotated.
 Additional noncoding, regulatory, and pseudogene information was annotated using the Ensembl regulatory and motif features from release 91 and the Gencode consensus pseudogenes dataset from release 27 (GRCh38.p10).
 Additional standard annotation data from Gencode, release 27, were also included.
 Spearman rank and Pearson correlation were computed with NumPy (1.14.2).
 To determine the putative effect of gRNA off-targets on previously identified on-target locations, we mapped the gene names that were associated with off-targets back to the genes that were associated with on-target hits.

-## Validation of TGW doxorubicin-resistance screening hits
+### Validation of TGW doxorubicin-resistance screening hits

 To validate CysLTR2 as a doxorubicin-resistance-inducing gene, we applied the CysLT2 receptor antagonists Bay-CysLT2 (Cayman Chemical, 10532) and Bay-u9773 (Tocris Bioscience, 3138).
 In two different triplicates, cells were treated with with increasing concentrations (0 µM, 0.01 µM, 0.05 µM, 0.1 µM, 0.25 µM, 0.5 µM, 0.5 µM, 1 µM) of each inhibitor as well as with increasing doxorubicin concentrations (0 µM, 1 µM, and 10 µM).
 After 4 d, cell survival was assessed with an AlamarBlue assay.
 10% AlamarBlue was added to the cultured cells and incubated for 2 hr at 37°C, and fluorescence was measured with an excitation wavelength of 560 nm and a fluorescence emission of 590 nm on a BioTek Synergy H1 microplate reader.
 The given measured fluorescence emissions were averaged over all replications for each experiment.

 The 4,232 hits that were found in the TGW doxorubicin screen were compiled into an individual 3Cs library (validation library).
 The validation library was generated according to the 3Cs DNA synthesis protocol described above.
 We seeded 1 × 106 hTERT–RPE1 in T175 cell culture flasks in DMEM/F12 and transduced them the next day with lentivirus of the validation library using 8 µg/ml polybrene with an MOI of 0.1 and an experimental coverage of 1,000.
 After 3 d, the control cells were harvested.
 The screen was conducted with 2.5 µg/ml (final concentration) puromycin selection and 1 µM doxorubicin treatment.
 The medium was changed every third day to maintain constant puromycin and doxorubicin concentrations.
 After three weeks of selection, surviving cells were harvested and processed for NGS according to the procedures described above.

-## Molecular signatures of coding and noncoding hits
+### Molecular signatures of coding and noncoding hits

 Hits for targets with zero, one and two mismatches were merged and divided in two subsets according to the annotation, consisting of protein coding hits and noncoding hits, respectively.
 For the coding hits gene set, a set of 159 non-redundant genes was created from all hits with target sites in protein-coding genes.
 The frequency of each gene was determined.
 For the remaining hits, the five closest genes upstream and the five closest genes downstream of the target site were determined using GRCh.93 Ensembl gene data.
 The starting position of a gene and the starting position of a target site was taken as measure for proximity.
 A noncoding-hits gene set of 1,805 non-redundant genes was created and the frequency of each gene was determined.
 Overlaps between both gene sets and all gene sets in the Molecular Signatures Database (MSigDB) were computed using the MiSigDB Web Application to Investigate Gene Sets with a FDR q-value below 0.05 (Subramanian et al., 2005; Liberzon et al., 2011), Heatmaps with the top four overlapping gene sets were created using the resulting Excel tables (Figure 5H, Supplementary files 13–14 and the Python visualization library seaborn 0.9.0 (Waskom et al., 2014).To collect interaction data, we searched the 25 genes that were associated with 'down in ERCC3 mutated cells’ in the String 10.5 database by choosing up to five interactors in the first and second shell (Szklarczyk et al., 2017) (Figure 5I).

-## Data availability
+### Data availability

 NGS data are provided as raw read count tables as Supplementary files 1, and 17–23.
 Please note, raw read count tables associated with TGW and the three oTGW libraries are available from Dryad, https://doi.org/10.5061/dryad.rs432pr.
 Plasmids encoding oTGW 3Cs-gRNA libraries will be available through the Goethe University Depository (http://www.innovectis.de/INNOVECTIS-Frankfurt/Technologieangebote/Depository).

-## Code availability
+### Code availability

 Custom software is publicly available from GitHuB, https://github.com/GEG-IBC2/3Cs (GEG-IBC2, 2019; copy archived at https://github.com/elifesciences-publications/3Cs).

-## DNA oligonucleotides
+### DNA oligonucleotides

 DNA oligonucleotides were purchased from Sigma-Aldrich and Integrated DNA Technologies (IDT) as single or pooled oligonucleotides, and from Twist Bioscience or CustomArray Inc. as oligonucleotide pools.
 A detailed list of all oligonucleotides can be found as supplementary information (Supplementary file 16).